-You will not be able to download Bob Ludwig’s talent, mastering is an artform, not a plug-in effect, and you can achieve astounding results with what comes stock with your DAW.
+You will not be able to download Bob Ludwig’s talent.
+Mastering is an art form, not a plug-in effect, and you can achieve astounding results with the stock mastering plugins that come for free with your DAW.

 Now, with that out of the way, let’s get into the list!